-The winter of 2017 was like no other because we have received a higher than average amount of phone calls on "roof leaks."
+The winter of 2017 was like no other because we have received a higher than normal amount of phone calls on "roof leaks."
 The phone calls can start like this, “Hi there, we have a roof leak in our house.
 Our bathroom vent is dripping water.
 This leak just happened yesterday when the weather was warm.
 Can you come and fix the leak?”

 Seeing water dripping from your bathroom vent or simply seeing water dripping from any part of your house is frightening.
-To the untrained eye, it looks like a real roof leak.
+To the untrained eye, it looks like a roof leak.
 The chances are you may have a condensation issue instead.